How to Select the Right Shuttlecock Speed

 Why Shuttlecock Speed Matters

-Player Hitting Distance Matters:
+Player Hitting Distance Matters

-- Too slow (77 in hot conditions) â Shuttle falls short, players overhit.
+- Too slow (77 in hot/humid conditions) → Shuttle drops short, players need to overhit.

-- Too fast (78 in cold halls) â Shuttle flies long, hard to control.
+- Too fast (78 in cold halls) → Shuttle carries too far, harder to keep shots in.

 Official BWF Shuttle Speed Test

-The correct way to check speed (as per BWFâs video guide):
+The correct way to check speed (as per BWF’s video guide):

 - Stand at the back boundary line.